publicViewToken/PoolTogether-twitterbot-web3/README.md

 .
 .

-if you would like to sse log data inside console simply comment out all twit data inside twitpoolbot.js. and use consol.log(events);
+if you would like to see log data inside console simply comment out all twit data inside twitpoolbot.js. and use console.log(events);
 or
-consol.log(currentblock);
+console.log(currentblock);